mthh/distance-cartogram-rs/README.md

 # Distance-cartogram-rs

-A Rust implementation of Distance Cartogram, to be used from R to create a (hopefully) fast distance cartogram package for R.
+A Rust implementation of distance cartogram (based on Waldo Tobler's bidimensional regression) to be used to create a fast distance cartogram package for R.

 > **Notes**: